Best early Prime Day 2023 deals this weekend — including Apple AirPods for just $99

 Leggings Depot Women's Relaxed Fit Jogger Pants$15$24Save $9

-“The Prime Day event offers a major sale during the usual dead zone between Memorial Day and Labor Day,” says Kristin McGrath, a shopping expert at deal-finding and cash-back site RetailMeNot.
+“The Prime Day event offers a major sale during the usual dead zone between Memorial Day and Labor Day,” says Kristin McGrath, a shopping expert at RetailMeNot.
 “According to our tracking, Amazon tends to offer the best prices on a slew of its products during Prime Day and then repeats those deals almost identically during Black Friday.”

 Ready to snap up some impressive early Prime Day 2023 deals right now?
 Add these to your cart ASAP.